 In this video Dan Bennett, Assistant Head of Year 13 at Denbigh School, Milton Keynes talks about factors to take into account when you’re choosing universities and courses.

-The annual tuition fees charged by most universities are £9250 (as at 2020/21).
+The annual tuition fees charged by most universities are £9250 (as at the 2021/22 academic year).
 On top are the accommodation and other living costs while you’re at university.
 These can be covered by borrowing money in the form of student loans.
 You’ll look at these loans later in the session.

 Governments justify these financial arrangements on the basis that graduates end up in better paid jobs than non-graduates.
 They argue that the money paid for further and higher education should be viewed as an investment for the future – and therefore it’s worth the cost.

 But whatever the economic justification, getting a degree is a costly exercise.
 Students are now graduating with debts well in excess of £40,000.
 Looking at this figure, you’ll see why understanding the cost of education after you’ve left school is so important.

 You need to consider taking courses that will help your future career, but you also need to balance this by making sure you’ll like the subjects you’ll be studying.

 Allow time and space to research your options, and even at this stage review the employability record of graduates of courses you’re thinking of applying for.